Encyclopedia Galactica: Later instances in fiction

-Various authors have invoked the Encyclopædia Galactica in both science and science fiction.
-The first may have been author Frank Holby's short story "The Strange Case of the Missing Hero" in the July 1942 issue of Astounding Science Fiction which featured Sebastian Lelong, editor of the Encyclopedia.
-It was also a common fixture in previous incarnations of the Legion of Super-Heroes comic books, and has appeared in the Star Wars expanded universe and Superman comics set in the future.
-The "Encyclopedia Galactica" was also mentioned as being a collection of all the knowledge of a galactic Empire in the science fiction short story called "The Originist", which was written by American novelist Orson Scott Card in 1989, and took place in Isaac Asimov's fictional "Foundation" Universe.
+Various authors in addition to Isaac Asimov have invoked the Encyclopedia Galactica.
+According to the Historical Dictionary of Science Fiction, the first to use the term was Frank Holby in his short story "The Strange Case of the Missing Hero" in the July 1942 issue of Astounding Science Fiction, which features Sebastian Lelong, editor of the Encyclopedia Galactica.
+An Encyclopedia Galactica was a common fixture in previous incarnations of the Legion of Super-Heroes comic books, and has appeared in the Star Wars expanded universe and Superman comics set in the future.

-In the comic science fiction series by Douglas Adams, the Galactica is frequently contrasted with the apparently more popular Hitchhiker's Guide to the Galaxy:
+The Encyclopedia Galactica is mentioned as a collection of all the knowledge of a galactic Empire in the 1989 science fiction short story "The Originist" by American novelist Orson Scott Card, which is set in Asimov's "Foundation" Universe.
 Robert A. Heinlein mentioned the Encyclopedia in chapter three of To Sail Beyond the Sunset (1987): "... the computer that led the Lunar Revolution on time line three, code 'Neil Armstrong.'
 Let's skip the details; it's all in Encyclopedia Galacta (sic) and other books."
 In Arthur C. Clarke's and Gentry Lee's novel Rama II (1989), Nicole des Jardins says to Richard Wakefield, "Just think, the sum of everything all human beings know or have ever known might be nothing more than an infinitesimal fraction of the Encyclopedia Galactica."

-"Encyclopedia Galactica" is mentioned by Charlie Sheen's character in The Arrival (1996), and by Jodie Foster's character in Contact (1997).
+Encyclopedia Galactica is also mentioned by Charlie Sheen's character in The Arrival (1996), and by Jodie Foster's character in Contact (1997).

+In the comic science fiction series by Douglas Adams, the Galactica is frequently contrasted with the apparently more popular Hitchhiker's Guide to the Galaxy:

 The Orion's Arm worldbuilding project uses a fictional database called the Encyclopaedia Galactica as its primary framing device, each page presenting itself as an individual article of the Encyclopaedia and focusing on a specific aspect of the Orion's Arm universe.

 Other uses

-There was a series of five video documentaries in 1993, collectively called Encyclopædia Galactica, with the episode titles “The Inner Solar System”, “The Outer Solar System”, “Star Trekking”, “Discovery”, and “Astronomy and the Stars”.
-The videos were produced by York Films of England and distributed by Encyclopædia Britannica (Australia).
-Other entities associated with the production of the video series were Encyclopædia Britannica Educational Corporation, The Learning Channel, The Discovery Channel Europe, S4C Wales, System TV France and Yleisradio Finland.
+A series of five video documentaries produced by York Films of England and distributed by Encyclopædia Britannica (Australia) in 1993 were collectively titled Encyclopædia Galactica; episode titles were "The Inner Solar System", "The Outer Solar System", "Star Trekking", "Discovery", and "Astronomy and the Stars".
+Other entities associated with the production of the video series were Encyclopædia Britannica Educational Corporation, The Learning Channel (retitled Amazing Space), The Discovery Channel Europe, S4C Wales, System TV France and Yleisradio Finland.

-There was an Encyclopedia Galactica: from the Fleet Library aboard the Battlestar Galactica published in 1978.
-Aimed at a juvenile audience, this was a tie in to the Battlestar Galactica television series being broadcast at the time.
+An Encyclopedia Galactica: from the Fleet Library aboard the Battlestar Galactica was published in 1978.
+Aimed at a juvenile audience, it was a tie-in to the Battlestar Galactica television series being broadcast at the time.

 The term has been used in non-fictional contexts as well.
-One example is its use by Carl Sagan (1934–1996) in his 1980 book Cosmos, and the 12th episode of his documentary of the same name, to refer to a text where hypothetical extraterrestrial civilizations could store all of their information and knowledge.
+One example is its use by Carl Sagan in his 1980 book Cosmos, and the 12th episode of his documentary of the same name, to refer to a text where hypothetical extraterrestrial civilizations could store all of their information and knowledge.